cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    .. warning::

       On some systems still using the `X.509 authentication
-      <https://computing.docs.ligo.org/guide/auth/x509/>`__ you may instead need to run to find the
+      <https://computing.docs.ligo.org/guide/auth/x509/>`__ you may instead need to run
-      science segments and frame URLs:

       .. code:: bash

          ligo-proxy-init -p albert.einstein

+      to find the science segments and frame URLs.

    and then run: